fledge-iot/fledge/docs/monitoring/introduction.rst

   - Monitoring the quality of the data that is flowing in the Fledge pipelines.

-  - And finally, the one that is the major purpose of Fledge, monitoring the state of the machines and processes connected to the Fledge instance.
+  - And finally, the one that is the major purpose of Fledge: monitoring the state of the machines and processes connected to the Fledge instance.

-Fledge offers tools to perform all of these various forms of monitoring, the following sections will detail these tools and describe how to configure them and how to interrupt the results of these monitoring tools.
+Fledge offers tools to perform all of these various forms of monitoring.
+The following sections will detail these tools and describe how to configure them and how to interrupt the results of these monitoring tools.